DevExpress/devextreme-reactive/packages/dx-react-datagrid-bootstrap3/README.md

 # DevExtreme React DataGrid Bootstrap3

-Template suite to customize React DataGrid with Bootstrap3 rendering.
+A template suite used to customize the React DataGrid with Bootstrap3 rendering.

 ## Installation